The Chart for Fiserv Inc. (FISV) Is Flashing Mixed Signals

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FISV starting from VIELEHR BYRON C, who sale 10,000 shares at the price of $100.76 back on Nov 15.
-After this action, VIELEHR BYRON C now owns 25,877 shares of Fiserv Inc., valued at $1,007,600 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FISV starting from Bisignano Frank, who purchase 310 shares at the price of $95.94 back on Nov 23.
+After this action, Bisignano Frank now owns 430 shares of Fiserv Inc., valued at $29,741 using the latest closing price.

-DAVIS ALISON, the Director of Fiserv Inc., sale 1,934 shares at $100.17 during a trade that took place back on Nov 10, which means that DAVIS ALISON is holding 7,753 shares at $193,729 based on the most recent closing price.
+Bisignano Frank, the President and CEO of Fiserv Inc., purchase 10,091 shares at $96.02 during a trade that took place back on Nov 23, which means that Bisignano Frank is holding 2,476,261 shares at $968,938 based on the most recent closing price.

 Stock Fundamentals for FISV